Take the quiz

 Direct bonding of orthodontic brackets

-Direct bonding of orthodontic brackets is the original process and the most used to date when it comes to getting braces put on.
+Direct bonding of orthodontic brackets is the original process when it comes to getting braces put on.
 In this method, the orthodontist bonds each bracket directly on the patient's teeth.
-This is the step by step process of getting braces put on using the direct bonding method:
+This is the step by step process of getting bracket and wire braces put on using the direct bonding method:

 1. The orthodontist prepares and cleans the surface of each tooth.